The American Political Science Review (APSR) is lead by a team of twelve co-editors from many institutions across North America:

 - Kelly M. Kadera, Associate Professor of Political Science, University of Iowa (Current Lead Editor)

-- Celeste Montoya, Associate Professor of Political Science and Women & Gender Studies, University of Colorado, Boulder
+- Celeste Montoya, Associate Professor of Political Science and Women and Gender Studies, University of Colorado, Boulder

-- Julie Novkov, Professor of Political Science and Women’s, Gender, and Sexuality Studies, University at Albany, SUNY
+- Julie Novkov, Professor of Political Science and Women’s, Gender, and Sexuality Studies and Interim Dean, Rockefeller College of Public Affairs & Policy, University at Albany, SUNY

-- Valeria Sinclair-Chapman, Associate Professor of Political Science, Purdue University
+- Valeria Sinclair-Chapman, Professor of Political Science, Purdue University

-- Dara Strolovitch, Professor of Gender and Sexuality Studies and Politics, Princeton University
+- Dara Strolovitch, Professor of Women's, Gender, and Sexuality Studies, American Studies, and Political Science, Yale University

 - Aili Mari Tripp, Wangari Maathai Professor of Political Science and Gender and Women’s Studies, University of Wisconsin, Madison